Why Progressives Should Love a Carbon Tax—Although Not All of Them Do

 In a rational world, there would be room for a win-win compromise.
 Conservatives could make concessions to progressives on the need to protect the poor, for example, by using part of the revenue from carbon taxes to lower payroll taxes.
 Progressives, in turn, could offer conservatives some relief from the red tape of overlapping mandates, subsidies, and performance standards.
 In exchange they would get market-based policies that have lower compliance costs, but are equally or more effective in cutting pollution.
 Whether such a rational compromise is possible in today’s politically polarized America is, of course, another question.

 This is the second part of a series.
-The first part, “Why Conservatives Should Love a Carbon Tax—and Why Some Do,” appeared last week.
-The third part, “Why Libertarians Should Support a Carbon Tax—Even if they Can’t Love It,” will come soon.
+Follow these links for the first part, “Why Conservatives Should Love a Carbon Tax—and Why Some Do,” and the third part, “Why Libertarians Should Support a Carbon Tax—Even if they Can’t Love It.”

 19 Responses to “Why Progressives Should Love a Carbon Tax—Although Not All of Them Do”